BlueBrain/nexus/docs/src/main/paradox/docs/delta/api/current/iam-permissions-api.md

 Delta is configured to include minimum permissions, i.e. permissions that cannot be removed, because they are necessary for correct functioning of Nexus.

-Currently the following permissions are required:
+Currently, the following permissions are required:

 -  default permissions for acls, with the exception that everyone should be able to see his own permissions
     - `acls/read`